Using artisan techniques together with new designs or concepts is nothing more than the future of the textile industry.

 3. Where do you get the inspiration for each fabric or dye?
 Any curiosity that you can tell us about your designs and mainly, the artisan process, is welcome.

 We don’t usually have very fixed inspirations from the beginning.
-By working and using nature, we let it be the one that imposes its laws and we only become its hands.
+By working and using nature, we let it be the one that imposes its laws and see what happens.
 We bet on experimentation with each fabric, on how we feel with each step and what each color mixture transmits to us.
 Those emotions are what we want to transmit with each fabric.
 Both the dyes and the tapestries take a long process, but slow time is one of the characteristics of our product, because it allows us to do things with the respect and care they deserve.

 Then comes the process of dyeing, weaving and wicks of yarn, and this is when the longest and most beautiful stage for us begins.
 Everything we use will affect the final product, the type of water, the etching salts, where the plants and roots have grown, the weather … It is wonderful !!!
 With the same dye, we obtain as many shades as we have used fabrics and highlights.
 Although we try to replicate it, we will not get two equal pieces.
 Each fabric is truly unique!